daH005/GreenChat/README.md

-Few words about this project
+A few words about this project
 ----------------------------
 `GreenChat` is a messenger similar to Whatsapp, Telegram.
 This project contains:
 1. Backend (on `Python`):